 Provide a community action plan to further the Community vision and solve problems on an ongoing basis with an emphasis on developing collaborative relationships between residents, local, state federal governments, public agencies and community organizations.

+1.2.
+COMMUNITIES VISION STATEMENT

+Building upon the 2001 and 2015 Plan Vision Statement, members of the community developed a revised Vision Statement that recognizes the multiple communities in the planning area, makes minor clarifications, and reformats the statement.

 The villages of La Cienega and La Cieneguilla have unique histories, but we share a vision of a peaceful and rural community that respects diversity and is governed through unity.

 We will protect our natural environment, air and water resources, and unique character by honoring and preserving our traditional culture and the area’s historical, agricultural, livestock, and rural low-density residential development traditions.